TrickAndTrack/HTML/README.md

 ```

 ### HTMl element i,b,p, a
-- i is nothing but italic
+- `i` is nothing but italic
-- b is nothing but bold
+- `b` is nothing but bold
-- p element AND This is a block element, so its more like a div and its kind of a replacment of for a div.
+- `p` element AND This is a block element, so its more like a div and its kind of a replacment of for a `div`.
-- a element is creates a link.
+- `a` element is creates a link.

 ```
 <a href="https://github.com/TrickAndTrack"> Git URL</a>